altruios/namshubettulpa/public/namshubettuple/lions-tigers-and-bears.md

 }
 {
 *Rossin paced from the door to the kitchen entrance, listening and thinking.*
-"R::Okay - so you need to make sure he gets you to the New York academy, his ticket...
+'R::Okay - so you need to make sure he gets you to the New York academy, his ticket...
-They want him as a teacher there - he can get you in..."
+They want him as a teacher there - he can get you in...'
 *Martha turned to Rossin, Felix looked back.*
 "F::What is it?"
 *Martha looked back.*